n0glitch/n0scroll/README.md

 # n0scroll

 n0scroll is a custom GPT tailored for transforming idle moments into opportunities for learning, creativity, and mindfulness.
 This tool is designed to enrich times typically spent on mindless scrolling through social media with engaging and constructive interactions.
+For more information about custom GPTs, please click [here]([https://n0scroll.com/es](https://openai.com/blog/introducing-gpts)).

 ## 📖 HOW TO USE